 Eligible employees received stability pay as per their employee group contracts during the fiscal year.
-The California School Employees Association (CSEA) and Leadership Team (LTAC) received a 2.5% cost of living adjustment (COLA) for the 2021-22 fiscal year.
-The District paid the cost of a base health benefit plan for eligible employees at an annual cost per employee of \$22,161.
-The District paid base health plan will increase to \$23,145 per eligible employee in 2022-23.
+The California School Employees Association (CSEA) and Leadership Team (LTAC) received a 4% cost of living adjustment (COLA) and an additional one-time 2% off schedule payout for the 2022-23 fiscal year.
+The Yosemite Faculty Association (YFA) received a 2.5% salary increase.
+The District paid the cost of a base health benefit plan for eligible employees at an annual cost per employee of \$23,145.
+The District paid base health plan will increase to \$24,155 per eligible employee in 2023-24.